teopost/qmenu/README_it.md

-# Come funziona
-qmenu permette di creare in maniera semplice e intuitiva menu per interfacce a caratteri.
-Ogni menu è definito in un file (con estensione .mnu) che contiene sia l'aspetto visuale che la definizione delle varie voci.

-Il file è suddiviso in 3 sezioni:
+# How it works:
+how it works:
+qmenu allows to create menus for interfaces and characters in an easy and intuitive way.
+Each menu in defined in a file (with extenision .mnu) that contains  the visual appearance and the definition of the items.
+The file is divided oi three sections

     1. Screen Area
     2. Item Area
     3. Option Area

-Ogni area è delimitata dai caratteri $$ e %%
+Each area is delimited by the characters $$ and %%

     Screen area
     $$